 If a student chooses to violate any driving policy, the consequences will be administration intervention that may include, but is not limited to, suspension and/or loss of driving privileges for 9 weeks.
-Student drivers are not allowed to transport other students (even on campus), other than a sibling(s), unless written permission is given to the school by both sets of parents.
+Student drivers are not allowed to transport other students (even on campus), other than a sibling(s), unless written permission is given to the school by both sets of parents and approved by the school's administration.